When Sun Comes Out

-When Sun Comes Out is an album by the American Jazz musician Sun Ra and his Myth Science Arkestra.
+When Sun Comes Out is the fifth studio album by the American Jazz musician Sun Ra and his Myth Science Arkestra.
 The album was originally released on Ra's own record label, Saturn, in 1963, and was the fifth album by the Arkestra to be put out, after Jazz by Sun Ra (1957), Super-Sonic Jazz (also 1957), Jazz in Silhouette (1959) and The Futuristic Sounds of Sun Ra (1961).
 The album was the first Saturn release to be taken from recordings made at the Choreographer's Workshop, New York.
 Other albums recorded there include Art Forms of Dimensions Tomorrow, Bad and Beautiful, Cosmic Tones for Mental Therapy and Other Planes of There.